speckdavid/symbolic-osp/README.md

 # Symbolic Osp Planner Sym-Osp

-Sym-k is a state-of-the-art optimal oversubscription planner based on symbolic search.
+Sym-Osp is a state-of-the-art optimal oversubscription planner based on symbolic search.

 Main source:
  - Speck, D.; Michael Katz.
 2021.
 Symbolic Search for Oversubscription Planning.
 In Proceedings of the Thirty-Fifth AAAI Conference on Artificial Intelligence (AAAI 2021), AAAI Press. (to appear)